Edinburgh Comedy Award announces winner of this year’s Best Comedy Show

 “Turns out he was really holding me back.”
 Shah joked.
 He described his win as the “second best day” of his year, after his wedding, which is taking place this autumn.
 He also remarked on the achivement for south Asian representation: “F*** me, we got No 10, now Best Newcomer and Best Show,” he said.

-The Best Newcomer award went to Urooj Ashgaq, the Mumbai-born comic making her UK debut and performing in her second language, English.
+The Best Newcomer award went to Urooj Ashfaq, the Mumbai-born comic making her UK debut and performing in her second language, English.

 “Likeable, edgy and with charm in abundance, she’s thoroughly engaging and gives us an evening full of laughter,” a press release announcing the win said.
 “Her show covers everything from her parents’ divorce (shocking within her culture) and her Muslim identity to her thoughts on pornography.
 ‘Oh No!’ is a show that’s honest and understandable, offering a new perspective to British audiences.
 Urooj is a fresh, exciting addition to the UK comedy scene.”